 - Though it's just an ordinary vehicle, in Better Call Saul, novice drug dealer Daniel "Pryce" Wormald's brand-new Hummer H2 - with spinning rims and flame paint job - gets treated like this because of his reckless spending.
 At one point, Nacho calls it "a school bus for six year old pimps", and upon receiving it as part of a tradeoff with Daniel that Mike had brokered, he announces his intentions to have it destroyed at a chop shop.

 - There's a website called Ultimate Taxi, and that taxi seems to fit this.

-- Saints Row 2 had even more and better Car-pimping options than San Andreas did.
-The tricked-out rides that you can make truly are remarkable!
+- Saints Row 2 had even more and better car-pimping options than San Andreas did.

 - In The Simpsons episode "Ice Cream of Margie (with the Light Blue Hair)", Homer has Otto pimp out his ice cream truck.

 - Family Guy Presents: Laugh It Up, Fuzzball has a pimped out TIE Fighter.

 - Every car in Motorcity looks amazing, and are often locked and loaded with laser guns, cannons, and all sorts of tricked-out gadgets.